w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing.md

 Once the season ends, a new pass will be released will all new rewards to aim for.
 There is also a premium+ version of the season pass you can purchase that will allow you to move up 25 levels instantly, so you can unlock 25 tiers of rewards all at once.
 You can upgrade the season pass at any time while the season is available, and if you sign up for the regular premium pass and decide you want to move to the + version, you can do that as well.

-The current fish season pass is titled, "Season of the Frozen Heart" and you can see the <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Frozen-Heart" target="_blank">full rewards available here</a>.
+The current fish season pass is titled, "Season of the Booty" and you can see the <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Season-3" target="_blank">full rewards available here</a>.

 Event fish, variants, and bosses give more XP, so if you are trying to level up quickly on a season pass, go after those creatures and use nets or dynamite to catch more fish at once.
 You can also use <a href="/Items/Fishing#XPBait" target="_blank">XP Bait</a> to earn more XP per catch.